 “Motivation may get you started but it takes discipline to keep you going.” – Bonnie Pfiester

 I have plenty of fond memories as a kid, playing in my mother’s garden.
 One of my favorite playtime activities was observing the ants that crawled around the wide grounds and crevices.
-I marveled at their industriousness and tenaciousness, as they searched for the most delectable morsels of food.
+I marveled at their industriousness and tenaciousness, as they searched for morsels of food.

 Then there were the honey bees.
 I would cautiously watch them from a distance as they flitted from one flower to another, tirelessly collecting nectar for their tribe.
 In my childish ingenuity, I thought, “Don’t these ants and bees ever get bored doing the same thing every day?
 Do they ever have time for fun?!”

 After a few biology classes in school, I learned that these tiny critters, like other animals, were driven by an instinctual need for survival.
 They know that if they don’t find food, they will perish.
 Nature, in its infinite wisdom, wired all living beings to be naturally motivated to meet all their fundamental needs.

 We humans are no exception to this phenomenon – we’re relentless when it comes to fulfilling our primal necessities.
 Yet our minds and neurochemistry are a lot more complex than our fellow Earthlings.
 Our brains are composed of logically driven and emotionally driven parts, which both influence our decisions.
 So when we’re making choices, we’re being affected by a lot more than a need for survival.

 This is why many people, no matter how many life hacks and articles they read about staying motivated and disciplined, still find it challenging to stick with a plan long enough to see tangible results for their efforts.
 On a logical level, it might all make sense to them and they may even be aware of the importance of taking action, but somehow, they encounter inner roadblocks that prevent them from forging ahead.